 The country also has a strong sense of community.
 94% of people believe they have someone they can rely on in a time of need.
 French people tend to be more civically engaged, meaning they are more involved in what happens in their country.

-Almost 20% of people in France are estimated to be in a situation of either monetary poverty or material and social deprivation.
-As of 2023, there are 330,000 homeless people, which is an increase of 130% compared to 2012.
+Just over 20% of people in France are estimated to be at risk of poverty or social exclusion.
+In 2023, there were 330,000 homeless people, an increase of 130% compared to 2012.

 Cost of living in Paris